|

 themselves from what was thought a second-rate art.

-is that as human reality is multidimensional, the word realism should not
+point to be underscored is that as human reality is multidimensional, the word realism

-quotation marks around “realism” and “nonrealism” to
+accounting for the quotation marks around “realism” and “nonrealism”

-false distinction, for “nonrealistic” plays are no less capable of showing us
+a false distinction, for “nonrealistic” plays are no less capable of showing us

 reality than are “realistic” plays, and in fact the reality conveyed by